layoutBox/FlexLayout/README.md

 **Methods:**

 * **`width(_ width: CGFloat)`**
 The value specifies the view's width in pixels.
-Value must be non-negative.
+The value must be non-negative.
 * **`width(percent: Percent)`**
 The value specifies the view's width in percentage of its flex container's width.
-Value must be non-negative.
+The value must be non-negative.
 * **`height(_ height: CGFloat)`**
 The value specifies the view's height in pixels.
-Value must be non-negative.
+The value must be non-negative.
 * **`height(percent: Percent)`**
 The value specifies the view's height in percentage of its flex container's height.
-Value must be non-negative.
+The value must be non-negative.
 * **`size(_ size: CGSize)`**
 The value specifies view's width and the height in pixels.
 Values must be non-negative.
 * **`size(_ percent: Percent)`**
 The value specifies the view's size in percentage of its flex container's size.
-Value must be non-negative.
+The value must be non-negative.
 * **`size(_ sideLength: CGFloat)`**
 The value specifies the width and the height of the view in pixels, creating a square view.
 Values must be non-negative.